pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

 #### Taxon Concepts

 In a nutshell a taxon concept is a scientific theory about a taxon.
 In our
-data model scientific theories are represented by `frbr:Work`.
+data model scientific theories are represented by `frbr:Work` and taxon concepts
+are `dwc:Taxon`, but we introduce a `:TaxonConcept` together with a restriction.

  Here are the
 comments on Work from FRBR:

 "A distinct intellectual or artistic creation.
 A work is an abstract entity;